CartoDB/training/_posts/2016-06-01-elections-workshop.md

 ON m.cod_ine = e.codigo_municipio;
 ```

+Note the use of alias for tables and how they are used at the `SELECT` section.

 #### Other useful SQL functions

 Apart from doing normal calculations there are other functions you can apply to your columns.
 For example you can compute aggregated functions to count the nomber of records, or get the maximum, minimum and average values for a column.